Yogavasc/Yogavasc/README.md

 ### Let's Talk?

-I currently work as a freelance UI/UX Designer and consultant.
+I currently work as a freelance.
 If you are looking for a professional who understands the complete lifecycle of a digital product and cares about excellence from start to finish, I would love to connect with you!

 <p align="left">
 <a href="https://linkedin.com/in/yogavasc" target="_blank">